womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-dapp-overview/5-writing-a-test-script.md

 title: Writing a Test Script
 description: Test your Solidity smart contract using the Hardhat.
 optional: false
+tweet: "Learn to test smart contracts with #30DaysofWeb3 @womenbuildweb3 ✍️"
 ---

 We can test our smart contract locally before we deploy to a testnet so we can make sure it works as intended.
 A testnet (test network) is an alternative blockchain network used to run and test programs before releasing updates to the mainnet (main network).